mdolab/docs/clusterSetup/stampedeSetup.rst

-..
+s..
 Documentation of a basic setup on the stampede2 cluster.
    Note that the user is assumed to have already gotten an account setup, and has access to the login nodes on the cluster.